chaosbastler/modellbildung_systemidentifikation/README.md

 # modellbildung_systemidentifikation
-Zusammenfassung zur Vorlesung
+Zusammenfassung zur Vorlesung; Ziel: alles inhaltlich relevante ohne lange Herleitungen in digitaler Form

-Use pandoc[http://pandoc.org/installing.html] for creating the PDF:
+Use pandoc[http://pandoc.org/installing.html] for creating the PDF.
+The makefile will handle the building process.

-pandoc -o modellbildung.pdf modellbildung.md